Eventus

 merge temp3 temp2(rename=(eventdat=estend));

-Further event studies can be run using the same estimation period for each firm as in the first event study using a request file setup process similar to that shown for the second event study above.
+setup process similar to that shown for the second event study above.

-If you have options on the event study Request statement that further describe the request file contents, such as ID=... or CUSIPERM, the same options can be used on DateConv too.
+Any shift is calculated in terms of the input date units.
+When datefmt=crsp appears on the DateConv or Request statement, any shift1 or shift2ID=... or CUSIPERM, the same options can be used on DateConv too.
 If using CUSIPERM or if there is more than one event with the same PERMNO, the use of ID=, and merging by the specified identifying variable instead of PERMNO, are recommended

 Item revised 11 February 2004.